ipfs-inactive/docs/CONTRIBUTING.md

 Follow these steps to learn how to file an issue with the IPFS project.

 1. Go to the [Issues](https://github.com/ipfs/docs/issues/) tab in the [`ipfs/docs`](https://github.com/ipfs/docs) repository.
+(Note: docs *issues* are tracked in `ipfs/docs`, but the *code and content* that power the docs beta site are in the `ipfs/ipfs-docs-v2` repo until the legacy docs site is deprecated -- currently slated for mid-2020.)
 2. Search for the issue you want to raise.
 It may already exist.
 Make sure to also search _closed_ issues by including `is:closed` in your search query.
 3. If the issue doesn't already exist, click **New issue**.
 4. Select either the **Content request** or **Documentation issue** issue template.
 These templates auto-fill some of the issues for you, and direct you to fill out the required information.
 5. Answer the questions listed in the issue form.
-Issues are created using Github Flavoured Markdown.
+Issues are created using Github Flavored Markdown.
 6. Once you have finished describing your issue, click **Submit new issue**.

 Shortly after your issue is submitted, an internal project lead from the IPFS project evaluates your issue.
 Further questions or requests-for-comment may be asked within the issue.

 ### Create a pull request

-If you have created some changes to a post, article, or entire section, you can submit a pull request to have it merged into the `ipfs/docs` repository.
+If you have created some changes to a post, article, or entire section, you can submit a pull request to have it merged into the `ipfs/ipfs-docs-v2` repository.
+(Note: docs *issues* are tracked in `ipfs/docs`, but the *code and content* that power the docs beta site are in the `ipfs/ipfs-docs-v2` repo until the legacy docs site is deprecated -- currently slated for mid-2020.)

 If you only need to change a single file, the easiest way to create a pull request is to edit the file directly within the GitHub editor.
-Within each markdown file in the `ipfs/docs` repository is a pencil icon.
+Within each markdown file in the `ipfs/ipfs-docs-v2` repository is a pencil icon.
 When you click on that icon, the GitHub editor will open, and you'll be able to change the file.
 Once you have finished your edits, you can create a new branch for this commit and start a pull request.

 You can learn more about [pull requests on GitHub](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

 ### Discuss

 You can also contribute to the project without specifically writing content for the site.
 Many discussions are happening all around the project.
-Protocol Labs, and by extension, IPFS, is a collaborative company that relies heavily on the community.
+Protocol Labs, and by extension, IPFS, is a collaborative open-source organization that relies heavily on the community.
 We need your opinions and input!
 If you have an idea about a topic or want to weigh in on a discussion, feel free to have your say either on [GitHub](https://github.com/ipfs/docs/issues) or on the [IPFS forums](https://discuss.ipfs.io/).

 ## Tools